7Block Labs

 5) Emerging best practices we’re seeing in 2025

-• Treat Forwarder addresses as rotating “service accounts.”
-Any migration requires updating permissions.
-Automate this in your deployment tooling. (docs.chain.link)
+• Treat Forwarder addresses like rotating “service accounts.”
+Whenever you’re doing a migration, make sure to update all permissions.
+It’s a good idea to automate this in your deployment tools. (docs.chain.link)

-• Bake pause/cancel/withdraw runbooks into incident response; practice them on testnets using the registry’s admin functions so muscle memory is in place. (sepolia.etherscan.io)
+• Make sure to incorporate pause/cancel/withdraw runbooks into your incident response.
+Get some practice in on testnets using the registry’s admin functions so that you’re ready to go when it counts. (sepolia.etherscan.io)

 6) Operations: what to watch daily/weekly/monthly